 Labour day

 Originally called “Eight Hours Day”, Labour Day commemorates the achievements of the Australian labour movement.
-The celebration of Labour Day has its origins in the eight-hour day movement, which advocated eight hours for work, eight hours for recreation, and eight hours for rest.
+The celebration of Labour Day has its origins in the eight-hour day movement.
+This social movement advocated eight hours for work, eight hours for recreation, and eight hours for rest.
 It falls on the following dates depending on the state:

 King's Birthday